ellakoa/postcard-poem/content/about.md

 <https://www.termsfeed.com/live/1dfaf5e1-2d9f-4547-a65f-69dbb927098c>

 **How this blog came about**

-Strange times 2020 and 2021 when staying at home was normal and going out was initially limited to an hour a day.
+Strange times in 2020 and 2021 when staying at home was normal and going out was initially limited to an hour a day.
 The COVID -19 pandemic affected us all.

 Overnight my 88 year old mother lost the few pursuits that gave her contact with others.
-Her book club, craft club and meetings at the WI and seeing her family.
+Her book club, craft club, meetings at the WI and seeing her family.

 The first lockdown of March - June 2020 was the hardest.
 She lived alone and due to her age was advised to shield.